Pricing Guide 2025

 What's the difference between excess and co-payment?

-Excess is a fixed amount you pay per claim (e.g., $500) before insurance covers the rest.
-Co-payment is a percentage of the total cost you pay (e.g., 20% of specialist fees).
-Most NZ health insurance policies use excess rather than co-payments.
-Higher excess means lower premiums.
+Excess is a fixed dollar amount you pay per claim before insurance covers the rest.
+Co-payment is a percentage of the total cost you pay (for example, a share of specialist fees).
+Most NZ health insurance policies use an excess rather than co-payments.
+Higher excess generally means a lower premium.

 Will switching providers affect my coverage?